amohsen99/thmar_dani/thamar_warehouse_custom/README.md

 - Stock pickings/transfers in their warehouses
 - Stock moves in their warehouses
 - Stock quants (inventory) in their warehouse locations
-- Locations belonging to their warehouses
+- Locations belonging to their warehouses (including vendor/customer locations)
 - Picking types (operation types) for their warehouses
 - All products (needed to create operations)

 ### 4. **Validation Control**
-- **Keepers** can create and edit stock operations but **cannot validate** them
+- **Keepers** can create and edit stock operations but **cannot validate or cancel validated transfers**
+- **Managers** can cancel validated transfers but **cannot validate transfers**
-- **Managers** can validate stock operations for their assigned warehouse
+- **Transfer Validators** can validate any transfer in any warehouse
-- Only the assigned manager can validate pickings for a specific warehouse
+- Only Transfer Validators (configured in Inventory Settings) can validate pickings

 ## Installation